 It seems to me that we are always talking about making memories with our children during the summer.
 Or over the Christmas holidays.
 But memory-making lasts year ’round.
 Spring can be the time to burst outside and enjoy.
 To build a new tradition.
+Here are some ideas for how to make memories this spring.

 Each day of our lives we make deposits in the memory banks of our children. ~ Charles R. Swindoll